- A Curriculum for Academic Achievement

 The various ways in which our students have been of service to others is a frequent topic of classroom discussion and students receive high positive regard from the Mt.
 Helix Academy staff for their efforts.
 Students also learn to take pride in helping others at school and in taking good care of our school facilities and environment.
 They are acknowledged and thanked for their efforts through our all-school “Caught Doing the Right Thing” program.

-There are many extracurricular opportunities at Mt.
+There are many community service opportunities at Mt.
 Helix Academy

-In addition to the Roots and Shoots club, students are involved in many other service projects that include volunteer work through religious or civic organizations (such as food pantries and assisting at Mama’s Kitchen), peer tutoring or working with special needs students at TIEE’s Marjorie Cook Education Center, and participating in organized runs to raise funds for community and charitable programs.
+Our students are involved in all-school and individual service projects that include volunteer work through religious or civic organizations (such as food pantries and assisting at Mama’s Kitchen), peer tutoring, and participating in organized runs to raise funds for community and charitable programs.

-This goal becomes more formal at the middle school level.
-Each student in our Middle School Module is required to complete 20 hours of volunteer work each academic year.
+This goal becomes more formal at the Jr. High level.
+Each Jr. High student is required to complete 20 hours of volunteer work each academic year.
 Students perform service projects either on campus or off campus.
-A number of Middle School students earn community service hours by volunteering as Counselors in Training at the Mt.
+A number of Jr. High students earn community service hours by volunteering as Counselors in Training at the Mt.
 Helix Academy Summer Camp.
 Students log their activities throughout the year and submit a summary of their accomplishments each May.